andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 beers are chugged, jokes are made.
 The view is miraculous and we hang out until sunset.

-We all then head back inside to shots being poured.
+We all then head back inside to a round of shots.
 I stop and laugh my ass off because they are being poured into receptacles I haven't seen since college.
 That's right, we're doing Shot Times!!